 We chat about her latest exhibition, the inspiration for it & her famous mentor Joan Jonas

 Having earned a Master of Fine Art in Painting and Drawing from the School of Art Institute in Chicago in 2009, and more recently undertaken a prestigious mentorship with famed New York artist Joan Jonas, Phan Thao Nguyen’s list of artistic credentials is growing.
-Already known as an astute anthropological observer through various collaborations throughout South East Asia, capable of ‘re-shuffling the systems and symbols of culture and society’, her latest, and first solo exhibition, ‘Poetic Amnesia’ attempts to addresses the problems she saw in Vietnam upon her latest return from America.
+Already known as an astute anthropological observer through various collaborations across South East Asia, capable of ‘re-shuffling the systems and symbols of culture and society’, her latest work and first solo exhibition, ‘Poetic Amnesia’ attempts to address the problems she saw in Vietnam upon her latest return from America.

 Using among other things, pages from texts published by French Jesuit missionary Alexander de Rhodes in the 17th century, the collection acknowledges the pervasive sense of forgetting in this country.
 It also deliberates on what she told us was a 'melancholic optimism' for the future.
 Discovering the books on eBay, Phan originally bought them to be part of her personal archive, but explained her decision to use them.
 "I decided to take the book apart and use the pages as a canvas to illustrate my personal imagination of what's going on in the book, my reaction to daily life, and my observation of social issues present in Vietnam now that still relate to the past."